Paunnacussing Creek: Course

 Paunnacussing Creek rises from a pond north of Mechanicsville at an elevation of 390 ft and starts out northwest oriented, then northeast, turns northwest, and back to northeast.
 At Carversville, it picks up two unnamed tributaries, one from the right bank, then one from the left.
-Then is northeast oriented until it passes under the Delaware Canal aqueduct and meets with the Delaware River just upstream of Lumberville across from Bull's Island at an elevation of 72 ft, resulting in an average slope of 59 ft/mi.
+Then is northeast oriented until it passes under the Delaware Canal aqueduct and meets with the Delaware River just upstream of Lumberville across from Bulls Island at an elevation of 72 ft, resulting in an average slope of 59 ft/mi.

 Geology

 Paunnacussing Creek lies in the Stockton Formation of bedrock consisting of arkosic sandstone, buff to light-gray, and red to purple-red sandstone, shale, siltstone, and mudstone laid down during the Triassic.